Javipove/tt-metal/tech_reports/CNNs/ttcnn.md

 | - Width ($W_o$)     | 32         |
 | - Channels ($C_o$)  | 1        |

 Before the part of the operation where the actual convolution is done, several actions take place (sharding, padding, haloing, etc.).
 The input to the convolution micro-op is the output of the halo operation.
-Halo op ensures that every core has everything needed to apply the convolution, which is essentially matrix multiplication.
+Halo op ensures that each core has all data required to apply the convolution operation (which is essentially matrix multiplication) in local L1 memory.

 In this case, we will analyze the height-sharded convolution.
 The output will be $[1, 32, 32, 1]$.
 Each core will process one row of the output, so 32 cores will be used—one row of output per core.
 Each core will handle this chunk of the tensor: